A Novel Perspective on Ideal Chern Bands with Strong Short-Range Repulsion: Applications to Correlated Metals, Superconductivity, and Topological Order: Introduction

 Indeed, a plethora of exotic correlated phases have been reported in fractionally filled moir\'e flatbands.
 Notably, spontaneous symmetry breaking tendencies at half-integer filling observed in twisted mono-bilayer graphene~\cite{Polshyn2022} have been identified to originate from an emergent manifold of spin-charge-modulated topological density waves~\cite{Wilhelm2023}, which was subsequently related to the decomposition into ideal flatbands~\cite{Dong2023,Wang2023}.
 Similar charge ordered states at half-integer fillings have since been found in a triple-bilayer graphene system~\cite{Wang2024}.
 Furthermore, the ideal quantum geometry was found to play a key role in the construction of fractional Chern insulator (FCI) wave functions~\cite{Ledwith2020,Wang2021,Ledwith2023} -- lattice analogues of fractional quantum Hall states.
 These topologically ordered states were promoted to be ground state contenders via numerical exact diagonalization (ED) simulations~\cite{Abouelkomsan2020,Repellin2020,Wilhelm2021,Zhao2021,Wang2021,Wang2022,Sharma2024,Liu2024,Shen2024,Reddy2023,Dong2023a} and have been reported to be realized in TBG at a finite magnetic field~\cite{Xie2021} and even at zero field in rhombohedral multi-layer graphene~\cite{Lu2024, Xie2024} as well as MoTe\textsubscript{2}~\cite{Cai2023,Zeng2023,Park2023,Xu2023} moir\'e superlattices.
 The connection to Landau levels in twisted MoTe\textsubscript{2} was highlighted in \cref{Li2024} by using a variational approach, though the exact parameters of the single-particle model and their relation to the emergence of FCIs is still an open question~\cite{Yu2024} and intensively studied in density functional theory calculations~\cite{Jia2024,Wang2024a}.
 The importance of lattice effects was also assessed in a composite fermion picture in \cref{Lu2024a}.
-Finally, the observation of superconductivity in graphene-based superlattices~\cite{Cao2018, Lu2019, Yankowitz2019, Arora2020, Park2021, Hao2021, Oh2021, JIAsTrilayerScreening, Kim2022, SCDiodesMoireExp} and, very recently, twisted WSe\textsubscript{2}~\cite{Xia2024,WSe2Experiment2} also begs the question how the formation of the superconducting condensate is affected by the interplay of strong correlations and close to ideal quantum geometry.
+Finally, the observation of superconductivity in graphene-based superlattices~\cite{Cao2018, Lu2019, Yankowitz2019, Arora2020, Park2021, Hao2021, Oh2021, JIAsTrilayerScreening, Kim2022, SCDiodesMoireExp} and, very recently, twisted WSe\textsubscript{2}~\cite{Xia2024,WSe2Experiment2} and in rhombohedral graphene~\cite{rhombohedralgrapheneSC,Han2024a} also begs the question how the formation of the superconducting condensate is affected by the interplay of strong correlations and close to ideal quantum geometry.
+Progress in this direction was made through the concept of ``Quantum Geometric Nesting'' \cite{Han2024}, which relates geometric aspects of the band structure to the stabilization of ordered phases such as superconductors.
+We emphasize that our study of superconductivity in a single valley is not as artificial as it might seem: first, the observation of a superconducting diode effect at zero field \cite{SCDiodesMoireExp} in certain samples of multi-layer graphene has been shown \cite{Scammell_2022} to be most naturally consistent with valley polarization in the normal state and, more recently, signs of single-valley superconductivity in rhombohedral graphene have been reported \cite{Han2024a}.